ArpitaNanda/Sales-Inventory-Management-System-ETG/README.md

 ##### (ii)sales.json is used for data on purchase details.

 ### There are 5 attributes per product:
-1.Product ID
+1.)
+Product ID
-2.Product Name
+2.)
+Product Name
-3.Product Type
+3.)
+Product Type
-4.Product Price
+4.)
+Product Price
-5.Product Quantity
+5.)
+Product Quantity

 ### There are 5 attributes per purchase:
 1.Billing ID